 Not every aspiring business has access to the same resources.
 If you're forming a business and looking for resources or funding, or you're establishing a particular business identity (i.e., woman-owned business or minority-owned business), you may qualify for assistance under the Small Business Act.
 This means you may be prioritized when it comes to securing government contracts and be able to work with organizations like the National Minority Supplier Development Council.

-How Socially and Economically Disadvantaged Individuals
+How Socially and Economically Disadvantaged Businesses Work

-(5) Socially disadvantaged individuals are those who have been subjected to racial or ethnic prejudice or cultural bias because of their identity as a member of a group without regard to their individual qualities.
+- Socially disadvantaged individuals are those who have been subjected to racial or ethnic prejudice or cultural bias because of their identity as a member of a group without regard to their individual qualities.

 - Economically disadvantaged individuals are those socially disadvantaged individuals whose ability to compete in the free enterprise system has been impaired due to diminished capital and credit opportunities as compared to others in the same business area who are not socially disadvantaged.
 In determining the degree of diminished credit and capital opportunities the Administration shall consider, but not be limited to, the assets and net worth of such socially disadvantaged individual.

 Individuals specifically mentioned include: